Stubberson/Stubberson/README.md

 - 👋 Hi, I’m @Stubberson
 - 👀 I’m interested in Blockchain technology
-- 🌱 I’m currently learning about Blockchain and Programming
+- 🌱 I’m currently learning about Programming and figuring out how to use AR in city planning

 <!---